IBS or anxiety? 3 simple ways to find out…

 #1 TRACK YOUR TRIGGERS 🔎

-When are you getting your IBS symptoms?
-What happened before they came on?
-Was there an awkward conversation, or something that made you uncomfortable?
-Sit down with a journal and try some gentle self-enquiry to identify your triggers.
-As you write them down, you may uncover some interesting things – even in just a few minutes!
+Sit down with a journal and try some gentle self-enquiry to identify patterns.
+As you write things down, you may uncover some really interesting connections – even in just a few minutes.

 #2 DO SOME DOWN-REGULATION 💆